 - Tell readers why you collect cookies and which you collect: I think we’ve said this enough to make it clear that it’s important.
 Cookies can benefit publishers without readers having to pay.
 Help them understand what they are, how you use them and how it can benefit both parties.
 Most importantly, this is a legal requirement within the EU.

 The BBC has written articles specific to cookies and privacy which are shown to anyone who goes on the ‘cookie settings’ page of their site.

 - Give fair options: This is also an EU legal requirement – ‘consent can only be an appropriate lawful basis if a data subject is offered control and is offered a genuine choice with regard to accepting or declining the terms offered or declining them without detriment’ (from EDPB).
 I.e. a cookie-free option has to be something that the reader could actually consider, so not for them to pay $1000 (as an exaggerated example)!

 - Personalize messages and optimize wording: You have one chance to persuade a user to make a certain decision, so make it count.
 Make the text concise, informative and choose words that serve your aim.
-Take a look at our article on wall wording for more information.
 As an added plus, a dynamic wall allows you to create different messages for each user segment, meaning the text can be optimized to match the type of reader that it's being shown to.
 On Poool’s dashboard, you can do exactly that as well as design the wall to perfectly fit into your brand style (you can find some examples of Poool’s design options here).
 Test our demo for free to play around with our publisher dashboard and all it has to offer.